PHPCSStandards/PHPCSExtra/README.md

 Note: The fixer will maintain the existing behaviour of the code.
 This may not be the _intended_ behaviour.

+#### `Universal.CodeAnalysis.NoDoubleNegative` :wrench: :books:

+Detects double negation `!!` in code, which is effectively the same as a boolean cast, but with a much higher cognitive load.
+Also detects triple negation `!!!`, which is effectively the same as a single negation.

+The sniff has modular error codes to allow for disabling individual checks.
+The error codes are: `FoundDouble`, `FoundDoubleWithInstanceof` (not auto-fixable) and `FoundTriple`.

 #### `Universal.CodeAnalysis.NoEchoSprintf` :wrench: :books:

 Detects use of the inefficient `echo [v]sprintf(...);` combi.
 Use `[v]printf()` instead.